brandonbloom/eclj/README.md

 The majority of special forms are implemented.

-Notably forms related to classes are not yet implemented:
+Notably, forms related to classes are not yet implemented:
 `deftype`, `reify`, `defprotocol`, etc.